murffious/FullStackMastery-Resources/README.md

 IN PROGRESS - CHECK BACK LATER

 # FullStackMastery-Resources

+What advantage does a bootcamp really give over self taught ?
+If there were anyway to convince a person there is no need for a bootcamp I will find it.
+Imagine this: 1 year experience collecting everything and trying to tell someone everything they learned in bootcamp and full time emploemtn and many horus of googling and many courses and tutorials.
+All they tell you is to go on stakc overflow and for me - activites have some one or some other student to ask how to do it when sstuck . its the getting unstuck that is priceless with boootcamps.  one aleterntiave is active pteachers and ta  s on udemy and other sites treehouse tehese actually work pretty good but most do not have immediate feedback.

 ### Purpose:  A guide to improving your skills in Full Stack Software / Web Devlopment.
 About me: After writing my first lines of code while taking a basic tutorial on Codecademy in January of 2017 it was about 1 year later when I was fully employed in a stable job as a Full Stack Software developer at a good wage.
 To do that I became proficient.
 Proficiency and Mastery are two different things so this guide is dedicated to the latter.
 To make Senior I must become a master at my craft.
 I set the goal to master my craft within 5 years and to become an expert.
 Just doing my work each day is not going to be enough I thought so I made this project to help me and figured others would benefit as well.